Africa Leadership Accelerator FAQs

 We are eager to scale our Africa Leadership Accelerator to reach even more leaders across the continent!
 For now, we’ve decided to focus on the countries where we have the strongest partnerships and highest demand to ensure program success in the first year.
 We’ll be actively working with partners to identify key georgraphies where we can make a lasting impact and support leaders committed to advancing health equity in their communities.

 There is no tuition!
-Travel to retreat locations, lodging costs, and most meals for in-person retreats will be covered by GHC.
+Travel to retreat locations, lodging costs, and most meals for in-person retreats will be covered through the program.
 If accepted, participation in all components of the fellowship program is mandatory, unless otherwise noted.

 Cohorts are designed to maximize individual learning and grow the networks of our fellows.
 The typical cohort size is 30-50 fellows.